ladybug-tools/dragonfly-primer/text/components/Horizontal_Pipe_Parameter.md

 A positive number for the conductivity of the pipe insulation material in W/m-K. If no insulation exists, this value should be a virtual insulation layer of soil since this value must be greater than zero.
 (Default: 3.0).
 * ##### insulation_thick
 A positive number for the thickness of pipe insulation in Rhino model units (eg. Meters, Feet, etc.).
 If no insulation exists, this value should be a virtual insulation layer of soil since this value must be greater than zero.
 (Default: 0.2 meters).
+* ##### hydraulic_diameter
+A number to specify the size of the hydraulic diameter in meters.
+If unspecified, the hydraulic diameter will be autosized.
+* ##### pump_head
+A number for the design pressure of the ambient loop pump in Pa.
+If unspecified, the pump pressure will be autosized.
+* ##### pump_flow
+A number for the design volume flow rate of the ambient loop pump in m3/s.
+If unspecified, the pump flow rate will be autosized.

 #### Outputs
 * ##### horiz_pipe